 Located at the University of Montreal, CUPEUM finds a rallying point conducive to its development.
-It shares a privileged relationship with the University’s School of Landscape Architecture and Faculty of Environmental Design, which collaborate in the educational activities of its international cooperation network.
+It shares a privileged relationship with the University’s School of Urbanism and Landscape Architecture and Faculty of Environmental Design, which collaborate in the educational activities of its international cooperation network.
 Most importantly, it benefits from the expertise developed over many years by CPEUM in the field of landscape and land-use planning.
 This relationship allowed CUPEUM to internationalize its research on the future of cities and their amenities.

 Entitled Urbanization and landscape, this field of research is based on: